-In chapter 3, I will present measurements of the field distribution outside YBCO (in the vortex state) in an Ag overlayer evaporated onto the superconductor.
-This allows one to isolate the contribution from long length scale disorder of the VL. $\beta$ -NMR studies were done on three different near-optimally doped YBCO samples: a twinned single crystal, a partially detwinned single crystal, and a 600 nm thick film.
+In Chapter 3, I will present measurements of the field distribution outside YBCO (in the vortex state) with the applied field perpendicular to the surface in an Ag overlayer evaporated onto the superconductor.
+This allows one to isolate the contribution from long length scale disorder of the VL, since the VL disorder that occurs on such scales cannot be probed inside the superconductor where the features of the short range ordered lattice are dominant. β -NMR studies were done on three different near-optimally doped YBCO samples: a twinned single crystal, a partially detwinned single crystal, and a 600 nm thick film.
 I will show measurements carried out in applied fields from 150 G to 3.33 T as a function of temperature.
 I will compare the field distribution in the three samples, and discuss the source of the field distribution and nature of the VL disorder.

-In chapter 4, I will present measurements of the field distribution outside PCCO in a similar fashion as done on YBCO.
+In Chapter 4, I will present measurements of the field distribution outside PCCO in a similar fashion as done on YBCO.
 The studied film was highly anisotropic with 5 nm thick insulating layers of CeO2 separating the superconducting layers.
 I will discuss how that affects the field distribution.
-I will also address the interplay between magnetism and superconductivity and compare our results to similar experiments done on PCCO using $\mu$ SR. In chapter 5, I will draw conclusions about this work.
-The results in chapters 2 and 3 have been sent to publication, and those in chapter 4 have been published in a brief report.
+I will also address the interplay between magnetism and superconductivity and compare our results to similar experiments done on PCCO using μ SR. In Chapter 5, I will draw conclusions about this work.
+The results in Chapters 3 and 4 have been published, and those in Chapter 2 will be submitted for publication.